For engineers or for entrepreneurs. For software or for hardware. Here are 28 free and paid IoT courses for whatever you

 Introduction to Robotics: University of Pennsylvania | The Introduction to Robotics Specialization introduces you to the concepts of robot flight and movement, how robots perceive their environment, and how they adjust their movements to avoid obstacles, navigate difficult terrains and accomplish complex tasks such as construction and disaster recovery.

 Build Your Own Internet of Things: UC San Diego | This Specialization covers the development of Internet of Things (IoT) products and services — including devices for sensing, actuation, processing, and communication — to help you develop skills and experiences you can employ in designing novel systems.

 Hannah is the VP of Design and Product Experience at Leverege.
 She's passionate about the potential of the Internet of Things and how it will impact society, focusing her energy on crafting IoT experiences that are simple, intuitive, and stunning.
-When she's not working, she can be found rock climbing at the local gym, working on her digital illustration skills, and playing with her cats.
+When she's not working, she can be found rock climbing at the local gym, slinging clay at the pottery studio, or somewhere out in Shenandoah.

 Join companies like Cox Communications, Yamaha, and Google who have selected Leverege to launch innovative IoT-enabled asset management applications to optimize operations, increase revenue, and delight customers.